berikv/berikv.github.io/_posts/2021-10-01-better-meetings.md

 1. One Topic
 2. Topic actually needs collaboration now
 3. Only include people absolutely needed
-4. Well Prepared by all participants
+4. Well Prepared
-5. Equal speaking time for each participant
+5. Equal speaking time
 6. Disagreements are addressed
-7. Book 15 minutes for a meeting, 30 minutes absolute maximum
-8. Avoid booking meetings during focus times
+7. Care for your invitees
+8. No longer than half an hour
+9. Share the meeting notes

 ### One Topic

 Limit the amount of things you want to discuss in the meeting to **ONE**.
 This allows you to invite fewer people.
-The meeting can also be shorter.
+The meeting will also be shorter.

 ### Topic actually needs collaboration now